ShadowKitty42/ONI-Archipelago/README.md

 NOTE: The next step is required for the game to load enough information needed to create the Mod List
 7. After the game restarts, load any existing save file OR start a new game (at a minimum, click through the menus until you get the 3 starting Duplicants).
 8. Either close the game or return to the main menu.
 9. Navigate to the ONI Mods Folder.
-On Windows, this is either<br/>`C:/Users/[YOUR NAME]/Documents/Klei/OxygenNotIncluded/mods` OR<br/>`C:/Users/[YOUR NAME]/OneDrive/Documents/Klei/OxygenNotIncluded/mods`
+On Windows, this is either<br/>`C:/Users/[YOUR NAME]/Documents/Klei/OxygenNotIncluded/mods/config/ArchipelagoNotIncluded` OR<br/>`C:/Users/[YOUR NAME]/OneDrive/Documents/Klei/OxygenNotIncluded/mods/config/ArchipelagoNotIncluded`
-10. From here, if you installed from `Steam Workshop`, navigate to `Steam/3415553359`.
-If you installed manually, navigate to `Local/ArchipelagoNotIncluded`
-11. You should see a file called `[Player Name]_ModItems.json`.
+10. You should see a file called `[Player Name]_ModItems.json`.
-12. Copy this file somewhere easily accessed, it will be needed in `Seed Generation`
+11. Copy this file somewhere easily accessed, it will be needed in `Seed Generation`

 ## Seed Generation